mesay-d/mesay-d.github.io/serv/question2.md

 question 1
 Explain why do we want sometimes to use setImmediate instead of using setTimeout? setTimeout runs in Timer phase, setImmediate runs in check phase.
-For example: If there's a case needs to run just before close phase, we can use setImmediate.

 question 2